ubikampus/reservator/README.md

 5. default_duration (minutes)
 6. room_display_name
 7. closing_time (do not allow reservations extend beyond this time, HH:mm)
+8. mqtt_server_address the address of the mqtt server to push reservation status updates to
+9. mqtt_prefix the prefix for the mqtt topics for reservations status updates

+To enable Mqtt status updates, set variables 8 and 9, and copy an EC private key to "/data/data/com.futurice.android.reservator/tablets-private-key.pem"

 The errors go to the Android log and can be read by adb logcat.